 The proposed land uses for the Highvale mine (post reclamation) consist mainly of agricultural, recreational, and conservation lands, with potential strategic development of industrial and commercial nodes.
-Multi-parcel subdivision development will be prohibited in the plan area with the majority of residential development directed to the Hamlet of Keephills.
+Multi-parcel subdivision (country residential) development may be considered in parts of the plan area, with the will be prohibited in the plan area with the majority of residential development directed to the Hamlet of Keephills.

-Agricultural, Residential and Hamlet Development
+Agriculture al, Residential and Hamlet Development

-For lands within the current Highvale Mine permit boundary, a maximum of one residential lot may be subdivided from a quarter section, due to the nature of groundwater resources post reclamation and the desire to retain larger tracts of agricultural lands for agricultural purposes.
-For lands outside the current Highvale Mine permit boundary, a maximum of four residential lots may be subdivided from a quarter section, unless otherwise allowed in this Plan, other Statutory Plan, or Outline Plan.
-CFO's may be permitted in the Plan area when in compliance with provincial regulations, Parkland County's MDP and the Wabamun Lake Sub-Watershed Plan.
+For lands within the current Highvale Mine permit boundary, a maximum of one residential-lot may be subdivided from a quarter section, due to the nature of groundwater resources post reclamation and the desire to retain larger tracts of agricultural lands for agricultural purposes.
+For lands outside the current Highvale Mine permit boundary, a maximum of four residential-lots may be subdivided from a quarter section, unless otherwise allowed in this Plan, other Statutory Plan, or Outline Plan.
+CFO's may be permitted in the Plan area when in compliance with provincial regulations-and Parkland County's MDP and the Wabamun Lake Sub-Watershed Plan which is expected to be approved later in 2016.